nathanbehailuz/saas-website/README.md

-Hello, This is a sass-website built using HTML, CSS and Javascript.
+Hello, This is a static sass-website built using HTML, CSS and Javascript.
 To see the final (latest) version please visit: https://nathanbehailuz.github.io/sass-website/